The Ultimate Guide to Compliance with The European Accessibility Act (EAA)

 Penalty for Non-compliance

-European Accessibility Act violations will be penalized under national laws, but experts believe that member states may impose fines on those who do not comply with the regulations.
+Violations of the European Accessibility Act will be penalized under national laws, though penalties will vary by member state.
+Experts anticipate that member states may impose fines for non-compliance.

 Exceptions to the EAA

-This directive will not apply to ‘microenterprises’ – companies with less than ten employees and an annual turnover of less than €2 million.
+The directive does not apply to ‘microenterprises’—companies with fewer than ten employees and an annual turnover of less than €2 million.

 The EAA and WCAG 2.0/2.1 Compliance